-This month, the Rome Global Gateway (RGG) is hosting two book presentations that will be streamed online and accessible to everyone prior registration as part of a “Meet the authors” series.
+This month, the Rome Global Gateway hosted two online book presentations as part of a “Meet the authors” series.

 The first event, hosted on September 30th, presented the new translation of Luigi Pirandello's book Stories for the Years by Virginia Jewiss, senior lecturer in the humanities at Yale University.